 “The incidence of adhesions following abdominal surgery is cumulative with multiple surgeries and female gynecological surgeries giving a particularly high rate of adhesions.
 In one study, autopsy investigations indicated a 90% incidence of adhesions in patients with multiple surgeries, 70% incidence of adhesions in patients with a gynecologic surgery, a 50% incidence of adhesions with appendectomy, and a greater than 20% incidence of adhesions in patients with no surgical history.
 Adhesions may occur as the result of tissue damage to the abdomen besides surgery, including traumatic injury, inflammatory disease, intraperitoneal chemotherapy, and radiation therapy.”
 From Dr. Subhuti Dharmananda’s article called Abdominal Adhesions: Prevention and Treatment

 The first point to remember is that Inflammation always leads to a form of Scar Tissue that the medical community refers to as fibrosis (HERE).
-Due to INFLAMMATION, tissues in the Abdominal Cavity such as the messentery (a membranous fold of connective tissue that attaches to the intestine to supply it with blood), the two ommentums (apron-like folds of peritoneum that hang from the stomach), and the peritoneum itself, become Fibrotic.
+Due to INFLAMMATION, tissues in the Abdominal Cavity such as the messentery (a membranous fold of connective tissue that attaches to the intestine to supply it with blood), the two ommentums (apron-like folds of peritoneum that hang from the stomach), and the peritoneum itself, can become Fibrotic.
 In their natural state, these tissues should be slick / moist, supple, soft, and pliable.
 Exposure to Inflammation can leave them dry, hard, and inflexible (see first link in this paragraph).

-As you might imagine, the resulting adhesions are essentially a "TETHERING" of your organs (intestines, bladder, uterus, ovaries, stomach, liver, etc, etc, etc) to each other as well as the surrounding tissues.
-As you also might imagine, this can cause pain --- pain that is frequently both severe and chronic.
-As is the case with virtually all CHRONIC PAIN SYNDROMES, simply prescribing more MEDICATIONS is never the answer.
-What's the solution?
-Doctors used to go back in to surgically remove said Scar Tissue.
+As you might imagine, the resulting adhesions are essentially a “TETHERING” of your organs (intestines, bladder, uterus, ovaries, stomach, liver, etc, etc, etc) to each other as well as the surrounding tissues.
+As you also might imagine, this can cause pain — pain that is frequently both severe and chronic.
+As is the case with virtually all CHRONIC PAIN SYNDROMES, simply prescribing more MEDICATION is never the answer.
+What’s the solution?
+Doctors used to go back and surgically remove said Scar Tissue.
 The problem is, in many (maybe even the majority of) cases, the Scar Tissue was caused by surgery in the first place.
-Thus, even though the thought process for doing so was both logical and noble (SORT OF LIKE WHAT WE TALKED ABOUT IN YESTERDAY'S POST), the end result is that people often get worse.
-It's why this is not done nearly as frequently as it used to be.
+Thus, even though the thought process for doing so was both logical and noble (SORT OF LIKE WHAT WE TALKED ABOUT IN YESTERDAY’S POST), the end result is that people often get worse.
+It’s why this is not done nearly as frequently as it used to be.